 While HubSpot has recently introduced a freemium option for their CRM and Marketing solutions, they are very limited.
-The free CRM doesn't automatically track forms on a Wordpress site, so you really have to commit by building forms in HubSpot and getting a developer to embed them in your site.
-Once in, it's hard to go back.
+The free CRM doesn't automatically track forms on a Wordpress site, so you either have to manually connect them or really commit by building forms in HubSpot and getting a developer to embed them in your site.
+Once commited though, it's hard to go back.
 The Marketing freemium is also very limited and would require supplementing solutions like Google Analytics and Hootsuite (or similar) for social publishing automation.

 If you want to unlock additional features, pricing for the Marketing Solution ranges from $68/m to a whopping $4,320/m.
 While the CRM is advertised as "free forever, that's not 100% true as they have a "sales solution" which is effectively a CRM that ranges from $68/m through to $1,620/m.
 Luckily, HubSpot don't limit users under their pricing structure.